DGadaleta88/RAX_tool/README.md

 ## REFERENCE
 Further details on the algorithms used to calculate similarities can be found in the reference pubblication:

+Gadaleta, D., Golbamaki, B. A., Lavado, G. J., Roncaglioni, A., & Benfenati, E. (2020).
+Automated Integration of Structural, Biological and Metabolic Similarities to Sustain Read-Across.
+ALTEX.
+9 May 2020. https://doi.org/10.14573/altex.2002281

 ## CONTACT
 Domenico Gadaleta, PhD